 And when I’m talking about cost, I’m talking a few bucks, like $25-$200 depending on the actual carat weight, color and clarity of the stone.
 Often you’ll find that the greatest expense is the actual labor involved with setting a new stone in the mounting.

 No matter what, $50-$100 is probably a nice average price for a stone that size.

-Single Cuts give Jewelry that extra little Brilliance and Pop it needs.
-They help show off your Center Diamonds or Gemstones.
-They add Life and Light to Mountings.
-And they’re Cheap.
-You couldn’t ask for a better Cut than that. :)
+Single cuts give jewelry that extra little brilliance and pop it needs (plus, they can call it ‘diamond‘ merchandise).
+They help show off a center diamonds or gemstone.
+They add life and light to the mountings.
+And they’re cheap.
+You couldn’t ask for a better cut than that.